kiminzajnr/Library-Management-Web-Application/README.md

 # Library-Management-Web-Application

-The Library Management Web Application is designed to assist librarians track book, member, and transactions (borrowing and returning books).
-It also handle managing book quantities and member debts to ensure smooth operation of library activities.
+Allow a librarian to track books and their quantity, books issued to members, book fees etc.

 ## Features